Home | Cognitive Psychology | Technical Writing | Instructional Design | Technical Illustration | Credentials | Gallery | Contact

 Photo of Joseph A. Spitzig, PhD

 I have broad experience developing instructional and technical materials in a variety of industries, primarily in the manufacturing sector.
-Subject matter has ranged from automated paper-making and multi-station printing systems, CNC machine tools, electronic medical-diagnostic systems, material-handling and conveyor systems, automated chemical-processing systems, and rocket-engine controllers.
-I have a Bachelor’s degree in Industrial Education, a Master’s degree in Teaching and Learning with Technology, and a PhD in General Psychology with Emphasis in Cognition and Instruction.
-I also have formal training in technical photography and in instructional design.
+I focus on mechanical, electromechanical, and automated products, systems, controls, and user interfaces.
+Subject matter has ranged from automated paper-making and multi-station printing systems, CNC machine tools, electronic medical-diagnostic systems, and material-handling and conveyor systems to automated chemical-processing systems and rocket-engine avionics.

 Toward a Successful Project